Works with Home Assistant

 Video doorbells

-Video doorbells are where subscriptions sting most — Ring and Nest want a monthly fee just to keep your clips.
-Home Assistant flips that: pick a doorbell with local streaming and you get press events, person detection and recorded video with no ongoing cost.
+18 video doorbells compatible with Home Assistant, compared on local streaming vs subscription-locked cloud — see which ones dodge Ring and Nest's monthly fees.
+Pick a doorbell with local streaming and you get press events, person detection and recorded video with no ongoing cost.
 We've covered the local heroes and the popular cloud options alike, with honest notes on what each integration actually delivers.

 18 devices